The general fertility rate is a more precise measure of tracking birth rate patterns among Utah and U.S. women than is the

 A description of the Utah Small Areas may be found on IBIS at the following URL: http://ibis.health.utah.gov/query/Help.html.

 Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.

-The population estimates were produced by staff in the Utah Department of Health Center for Health Data.
-Linear interpolation
+Population estimates produced by staff in the UDOH Center for Health Data and Informatics.
+Linear interpolation of U.S. Census

-of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups.
+Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups, IBIS Version

 Number of live births per 1,000 women aged 15-44 years.